First, let's pick your money goal

 Tax-deferred growth

-Reduce your taxable income by deducting your contributions, if eligible, and your potential earnings could grow tax-deferred.2
+Reduce your taxable income by deducting your contributions, if eligible, and your potential earnings grow tax-deferred.6

 Reasons to choose a traditional IRA:

-Flexibility: As long as you are still working, you can contribute to a traditional IRA, even if you have a 401(k).3
+Easy to qualify: As long as you or your spouse earn income, you can contribute to a traditional IRA.7

 Rollover IRA

-Consolidate your old 401(k) and workplace accounts into a centralized account without taxes or penalties.
+After a job change, consolidate your former 401(k) and workplace accounts into a single account without taxes or penalties.

-You may want to consider other options for what to do with your old 401(k) when you retire or change jobs.
+In addition to rolling over to an IRA, you’ve got some other options for what to do with your old 401(k)

 We love your questions